josephlacey/com.jlacey.petitionemailgroup/README.md

 # com.jlacey.petitionemailgroup

-This provide a Group field option to the Petition Email Recipient System list.
+This provides a Group field option to the Petition Email Recipient System list.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).